Gaur4vGaur/Gaur4vGaur.github.io/_posts/aiProductivity/2026-09-14-ai_productivity-mistaking-code-for-engineering-progress.md

 ---

 A few months ago, one of our teams celebrated a milestone in their quarterly review.
 AI adoption was up.
-The productivity dashboard showed developers were generating 40% more code per sprint.
-The engineering manager presented it as an unqualified win.
+The productivity dashboard showed that developers were generating on an average 40% more code per sprint.
+The tech lead showed this as an major win.

-Three weeks later I was on a call, this time about a production issue.
-Errors were coming back in three different formats depending on which endpoint you hit.
-Our alerting was blind to a category of failure it had always caught before.
+Three weeks later I was on a call for a production issue.
+The challenges was that errors were coming in three different formats depending on which endpoint you hit.
+The alerting was blind to a category of failure it had always caught before.

 We had a centralised exception handler.
-One place.
-It logged context, mapped to the right HTTP status, and pushed alerts to our observability stack.
-Over the previous few weeks, AI-assisted PRs had started introducing their own try-catch blocks inline.
+It logged context, mapped it to a right HTTP status, and pushed these alerts to our observability stack.
+When we investiagated, we found that recent AI-assisted PRs had started introducing their own try-catch blocks inline.
 Each one caught exceptions locally, logged in a slightly different format, returned a slightly different error shape.
 Some swallowed the exception instead of letting it propagate up to the handler that would have alerted us.

-Every one of those PRs was correct.
+Each one of those PRs was correct.
 Every one passed review, including the reviews I did myself.
 We were checking for correctness.
-Nobody was checking for consistency.
-Consistency is not the kind of thing that shows up in a diff.
+But nobody was checking for consistency.
+Consistency is not the kind of thing that shows up in git diff.

 Cleaning it up took most of a sprint.
 And that productivity dashboard?
 It counted the original generation and the cleanup as output.
 Twice the code, twice the "productivity", for a net loss of engineering time.

-The dashboard going up while the system got worse underneath it.
+The dashboard is going up while the system got worse underneath it.

-This is the mistake I keep seeing: confusing code production with engineering progress.
-The chart goes up.
-Everyone smiles.
-And nobody asks what the chart actually measures.
+This is the mistake I keep seeing, confusing code production with engineering progress.
+The chart goes up and nobody asks what the chart actually measures.

 ---

 ## The LOC Trap, Reloaded

-Fred Brooks called this out in [*The Mythical Man-Month*](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) decades ago — measuring programming productivity by lines of code is nonsensical.
-The industry agreed.
-Then somehow forgot.
-Why did an industry that agreed LOC was nonsense rebuild the exact same dashboard the moment AI arrived?
+Fred Brooks called this out in [*The Mythical Man-Month*](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) decades ago.
+He explicitly mentioned that measuring programming productivity by lines of code is nonsensical.
+Everyone agreed and then somehow forgot.
+Why are we rebuilding the exact same dashboard the moment AI arrived?

-Here we are, dressing up that same flawed metric with AI branding and presenting it to boards.
-When a team lead reports that AI tools helped produce 40% more code, the follow-up I want to hear is: *"Did we actually need 40% more code?"* Usually the answer is no. What we needed was the same outcomes with less effort.
-Effort in software lives overwhelmingly outside the act of typing — but I will come back to that.
+We are using the same flawed metric with AI branding and presenting it to boards.
+When a team lead reports that AI tools helped produce 40% more code, the follow-up I want to hear is *"Did we actually need 40% more code?"* Usually the answer is no. What we needed was the same outcomes with less effort.
+Effort in software lives overwhelmingly outside the act of typing.
+And I will come back to that later.

 There is a difference this time and it is worth naming.
-Hardly anyone defends raw line counts out loud any more.
-The dashboards moved on, to merged pull requests, agent tasks completed, suggestions accepted.
-Same instinct in a more respectable unit.
+Teams are not defending just line counts out loud any more.
+The dashboards has moved on to merged pull requests, agent tasks completed and suggestions accepted.
+Same instinct but in a more respectable unit.
 Counting the artefacts of work and reporting the count as progress.

-Plenty of places have not moved on at all, mine included, which is how a quarterly review ends up presenting 40% more code per sprint as a result.
-So read LOC in this post as whatever your dashboard happens to count.
-The argument does not change with the unit.

 ---

 ## Why Senior Engineers Delete Code

-Here is a pattern you will recognise if you have led engineering teams for any length of time.
-Your best engineers — the ones you rely on for the hardest problems — often produce fewer lines of code than anyone else on the team.
+Here is a pattern that you will recognise if you have led engineering teams for any length of time.
+Your best engineers often produce fewer lines of code than anyone else on the team.
 Some of their most impactful weeks result in *negative* line counts.

 That is not laziness.
 That is expertise.
 I have not fully worked out why it takes years to develop the instinct for deletion over addition, but it does.